Teaching

 * Physics Jeopardy, for AP Physics B

-A brief overview of my education outreach experience:
+Some further detail on my education outreach experience:

 I had three separate experiences in Boston Public Schools as a Fellow in the National Science Foundation/Northeastern University GK12 Program.
 For more info on the GK12 program, see the NU and NSF GK12 pages.
 See also my NU and NSF GK12 profiles.